 Logical edits were used to resolve internal inconsistencies and other problems in the HC data.
 The edits were designed to preserve partial payment data from households and providers, and to identify actual and potential sources of payment for each household-reported event.
-In general, these edits accounted for outliers, copayments or charges reported as total payments, and reimbursed amounts that were reported as out-of-pocket payments.
+In general, these edits accounted for outliers, copayments or charges reported as total payments.
 In addition, edits were implemented to correct for misclassifications between Medicare and Medicaid, and between Medicare HMOs and private HMOs as payment sources.
 These edits produced a complete vector of expenditures for some events and provided the starting point for imputing missing expenditures in the remaining events.